nguyenhuuit/adventofcode-runner/README.md

 # [Advent of Code](https://adventofcode.com/)
 ## Get started
-Save your session key into `.env` file in the root folder as below:
+Save your `session` cookie into `.env` file in the root folder as below:
 ```
-SESSION=abc...
+SESSION=f8fe3ed61...
 ```
+> The `session` cookie can be found in Developer Tools > Application tab > Cookies > `https://adventofcode.com`, of course, we need to log in to have it.

 Start solving problems
 ```